 Amazon DynamoDB-compatible API

-Project Alternator is an Amazon DynamoDB-compatible API that allows any application written for Amazon DynamoDB to be run, unmodified, against ScyllaDB.
+ScyllaDB Alternator is an Amazon DynamoDB-compatible API that allows any application written for DynamoDB to be run, unmodified, against ScyllaDB.
 You can use ScyllaDB as a seamless DynamoDB replacement or DynamoDB migration tool.
-ScyllaDB supports the same client SDKs, data modeling and queries as DynamoDB.
-However, you can deploy ScyllaDB wherever you want: on-premises, or on any public cloud.
-ScyllaDB provides lower latencies and solves DynamoDB’s high operational costs.
-You can deploy it however you want via Docker or Kubernetes, or use ScyllaDB Cloud for a fully-managed NoSQL DBaaS solution.
+ScyllaDB Alternator supports the same client SDKs, data modeling, and queries as DynamoDB.
+However, you can deploy ScyllaDB wherever you want: on-premise, or on any public cloud.
+ScyllaDB provides predictable and sustained lower latencies without DynamoDB’s high operational costs.
+You can deploy it however you want via Docker or Kubernetes, or use ScyllaDB Cloud for a fully managed NoSQL DBaaS solution.

-ScyllaDB’s DynamoDB compatible API provides four key benefits to DynamoDB users:
+ScyllaDB’s DynamoDB-compatible API provides five key benefits to DynamoDB users:

-1. Lower TCO: DynamoDB can be very expensive.
+1. Lower TCO: Compared to ScyllaDB, DynamoDB is very expensive at scale.
 Companies spend a great deal of time and engineering effort in their attempts to reduce their DynamoDB costs.
-DynamoDB charges for read and write transactions (RRUs and WRUs).
-A free open source solution eliminates these costs and minimizes other operational expenses.
+DynamoDB charges separately at different rates for read and write transactions (RCUs and WRUs), global tables, and an external cache (DynamoDB Accelerator, DAX) – all of which are proprietary.
+An open source based solution eliminates these costs and minimizes other operational expenses.
 ScyllaDB’s design efficiency allows developers to use significantly fewer resources for the same task or workload.
 According to our ScyllaDB vs DynamoDB benchmark, users can expect to save 80% – 93% overall to support the same workload (5x-14x less expensive).
 Because of its highly performant design ScyllaDB also eliminates the cost of any in-memory cache (such as DAX).

-3. Greater Flexibility: You can now run your DynamoDB workloads on any cluster: on-premises, on your favorite public cloud, a hybrid cloud deployment, or using our ScyllaDB Cloud Database as a Service (NoSQL DBaaS).
-Our DynamoDB-compatible API interface is available in both pure open source or rigorously-tested enterprise-grade releases, solidifying it as an excellent DynamoDB open source alternative.
+4. No Vendor Lock-in: You can now run your DynamoDB workloads on any cluster: on-premises, on your favorite public cloud, a hybrid cloud deployment, or using our ScyllaDB Cloud Database as a Service (NoSQL DBaaS) on AWS or Google Cloud.
+Our DynamoDB-compatible API interface is available in both open source or rigorously-tested enterprise-grade releases, making it an excellent DynamoDB open source alternative.

 ScyllaDB as a Platform for a DynamoDB-compatible API